How to Extract Structured Data from PDFs with Claude 3.5 Sonnet

 structured_data = extract_structured_data(cleaned_pdf_data)

-Step 5: Convert Data to Structured Format
+Step 5: Convert to Structured Format

 def convert_to_json(data):